tardate/LittleArduinoProjects/playground/RotaryEncoderModule/README.md

-# #119 RotaryEncoderModule
+# #119 Rotary Encoder Module

-Testing a Rotary Encoder module controlling an LED 8x8 display
+Testing a Rotary Encoder module controlling an LED 8x8 display with an Arduino.

 Here's a quick video of the circuit in action: